 It examines in detail non-adversarial theories and practices such as therapeutic jurisprudence, restorative justice, preventive law, creative problem solving, holistic law, appropriate or alternative dispute resolution, collaborative law, problem-oriented courts, diversion programs, indigenous courts, coroners courts and managerial and administrative procedures.

 It identifies the common themes, values and principles that bring these disparate theories and practices together and explicates them for practitioners, courts and students.
-It examines the implications of these changes on legal practice, the courts and legal education.
+It examines the implications of these changes for legal practice, the courts and legal education.